86Box/docs/dev/buildguide.rst

    Appending the ``-jN`` option (where ``N`` is a number of threads you want to use for the compilation process) will run the build on multiple threads, speeding up the process some.

-   If you make changes to the CMake build files, running the command will automatically regenerate the project.
+   .. note:: If you make changes to the CMake build files, running the command will automatically regenerate the project.
 There is no need to repeat step 1 or to delete the build directory.

 3. If everything succeeds, you should find the resulting executable in the build directory.
 Depending on the build system, it might be located in some of its subdirectories.